 We had our choice of classic cars all lined up but I had to pick George as my driver.
 He was done up in a fedora and grey suit and just oozed the authentic Czech experience.
 This was a guy who had been there done that and lived to tell about it.
 He played Cole Porter and other classics on a tape deck that he outfitted the BMW with.
 He sang along, snapped his fingers, and told us how he loves to swing dance to the music playing from the car.

 While I sadly didn't get a dance out of him on a hot sunny July day I did get to feel and experience his love and passion for his ladies as he called his classic cars.
 He bought the 1939 BMW for 100 pounds over 40 years ago and painstakingly repaired the car piece by piece.

-As we toured Ostrava we learned more about the third largest city in the Czech Republic.
+As we toured Ostrava we learned more about the third-largest city in the Czech Republic.
 A city that has gone through some extreme revitalization and changes in the past 40 years.
-Similar to George hand crafting the BMW back to its glory days the city of Ostrava has evolved from being a coal mining town to a university town with a revitalized spirit.
-There is still the remnants of communism in some areas of the city while other parts have taken the buildings used for coal mining and turned them into conference centers and event locations.
+Similar to George handcrafting the BMW back to its glory days the city of Ostrava has evolved from being a coal-mining town to a university town with a revitalized spirit.
+There are still the remnants of communism in some areas of the city while other parts have taken the buildings used for coal mining and turned them into conference centers and event locations.